dalelotts/game-of-life/readme.md

 This implementation has no `if` statements, which is somewhat interesting.

-There is something far more interesting, at least to me, that I realized for the first time during this implementation, Can you guess what it is?
+There is something far more interesting, at least to me, that I realized for the first time during this implementation.
+Can you guess what it is?